saihgupr/KeyboardMaestroTV/README.md

 ## Usage

-1. Launch the app on your Android TV
+1. Launch the app on your Android TV (recommended) or mobile device
 2. Configure your Mac's IP address and port in Settings
+3. The app automatically adapts to your device's orientation
-3. Test the connection
+4. Test the connection
-4. Browse and execute scripts with your TV remote
+5. Browse and execute scripts with your TV remote (primary) or touch screen (mobile)

 ## Configuration